-Solar energy is becoming increasingly more accessible and affordable across the country and world.
-Illinois is seeing a large increase in solar adoption thanks to the passage of the Future Energy Jobs Act in December of 2016.
+Solar energy is becoming increasingly accessible and affordable across the country.
+Illinois is seeing a large increase in solar adoption thanks to the passage of the Future Energy Jobs Act in December of 2016, and the Climate and Equitable Jobs Act in 2021.
 The Ecology Action Center wants to help central Illinois residents and businesses go solar!

 How does solar electricity work?

 Most solar energy is generated using photovoltaic (PV) systems.
-Photovoltaic panels directely convert solar radiation into electricity.
+Photovoltaic panels directly convert solar radiation into electricity.

 - When the sun shines onto a solar panel, photons from the sunlight are absorbed by the cells in the panel